PHOTOS & IMAGES FOR INVITATIONS

 * When using a scanner, please clean the scanner top first.
 Any dust on the scanner will pick up on the picture you send.
 Scan pictures at 600 dpi, in color, for the best resolution/type of picture.

 * The file sizes of the pictures should be LARGE.
 Trying sending only 1-3 pictures per email to prevent the email system from shrinking pictures.

 * Send pictures in natural color.
-In some cases, we may change them to black & white or sepia.
+Sometimes, we may change them to black & white or sepia.